-The color of Dry Creek turquoise makes it unique among natural American stones.
+The color of Dry Creek (Godbur Burnham) turquoise makes it unique among natural American stones.
 The turquoise is a very light blue/green, almost off-white.
 The matrix ranges from dark brown to a light golden color.
 The unique color is due to the absence of metals in the ground where the turquoise was formed.
 Blue turquoise, such as Kingman and Sleeping Beauty, is commonly found near deposits of copper.
 Green turquoise is usually found alongside aluminum or iron.
 The area around Dry Creek has none of these, so the turquoise was forged as a beautiful cream color.

 Dry Creek Turquoise Mine